-32 The Australian Bureau of Statistics provide the benchmarks used in the weighting process.
+35 The Australian Bureau of Statistics provide almost all of the benchmarks used in the weighting process.
 The Labour Force Estimates team provide the estimates for labour force status and marital status, and the Demography Section provide the household estimates and the remaining person estimates.
-The ABS have revised these benchmarks to take into account the 2011 Census data, resulting in a 20-year recasting of the person and household estimates (ABS Cat.No.
-3101.0, Dec 2012, Feature Article 2) and this eliminated the need for the HILDA team to make any adjustment to the household estimates between 2001 to 2006 which was previously described in Watson (2012).
-In addition, the ABS have revised the benchmarks from 2011 to 2019 in light of the 2016 Census, resulting in a 5-year recasting of the person and household estimates (ABS Cat.No.
-3101.0, Dec 2017, Feature Article).
-Recently, the ABS have further refined the full series of household estimates from 2001 to 2019 for greater longitudinal consistency.
+The ABS revised these benchmarks to take into account the data from each Census.
+The 2021 and 2016 Census data resulted in a 5-year rebasing of estimates (ABS, 2018 (Feature article), 2022).
+The 2011 Census data resulted in a 20-year recasting of the person and household estimates (ABS, 2013 (Feature article 2)) and this eliminated the need for the HILDA team to make any adjustment to the household estimates between 2001 to 2006 which was previously described in Watson (2012).
+The ABS have further refined the full series of household estimates for greater longitudinal consistency.
 The marital status benchmarks have been smoothed by the HILDA team by taking the average of the estimates for wave t and t-1.
 Finally, a non-ABS benchmark of the population estimate of matched deaths from the initial cross-section of the balanced panel was added to the longitudinal weights.